This post was sponsored by the Genius of Play. As always, the opinions are my own.

 Animal Walks – Our Cub Scouts learn about animals in some of our adventures, such as Tigers in the Wild, Call of the Wild, Paws on the Path, and Critter Care.
 Animal Walks would be fun to play during these den meetings.

-Water Balloon Toss – When your Wolves work on Running with the Pack, have them have them play catch with a water balloon after they’ve used a regular ball.
+Water Balloon Toss – When your Wolves work on Running with the Pack, have them play catch with a water balloon after they've used a regular ball.

 Other Genius of Play Resources

 In addition to cool game and activity ideas, the Genius of Play website has other helpful resources.
 Parents can download these suggestions for at home play activities.
 Teachers can find several downloadable ideas too.

 You can read the advice that experts share about the importance of play and get toy and play suggestions for each age group.
 Just for fun, show your kids the Toy Timeline to learn about toys through history.
 Who knew that kites and yo-yos have been around since ancient times?

 The folks at the Genius of Play post ideas and suggestions on their social media channels too.
 Follow them to stay up to date on all of their advice and recommendations.

 This is just a sample of what's available from the Genius of Play, so check out their website and share the activities that you are going to use by leaving a comment below.

 Yours in Scouting,

 P.S.
 If you found this resource helpful, please share it with your friends (and use the hashtag #GeniusOfPlay)!